 Learn a Language

-We offer modules in a range of modern foreign languages for Queen Mary students and staff, and for members of our local community.
-Students register for credit-bearing modules for 2021/22 either through their School's elective registration process if using MySIS, or via our online registration form if MySIS is not being used.
-Registration for non-credit bearing modules will be opened from summer 2021.
+We offer modules in a range of modern foreign languages for Queen Mary students and staff, and for members of our local community, for credit or not-for-credit.

 How do I apply?

 - Whether you register for a credit-bearing or a non-credit bearing module, make sure the module you register for is the correct level for you.
 If you are a complete beginner (i.e., you have never studied the language before), please complete online registration.
-If you have studied the language before, please select your level or take a diagnostic test to ascertain your language level.
-Then complete online registration, or, in the case of non-credit bearing modules, the online application form, available from summer 2021.
+If you have studied the language before, please select your level or take a diagnostic test to ascertain your language level before you complete the online application form.